-For many, the holiday season is a wonderful high, with sales going through the roof.
-However, rather like Christmas Day when you’re full of turkey and all the presents have been opened, the aftermath can be uncomfortable and somber.
+For many, the holiday season is a wonderful high, with sales going through the roof thanks to seasonal buyers.
+However, like Christmas Day when you’re full of turkey and all the presents have been opened, the aftermath can be uncomfortable and somber.
 Keep the good times going by working to turn those seasonal buyers into lifelong happy customers.

-While it’s important to get the most out of these seasonal highs, you shouldn’t neglect to look forward toward the slower seasons.
-Smart marketers will create ongoing success for their companies by planning for the slow cycles that follow these record-breaking months.
+While it’s essential to get the most out of these seasonal highs, you shouldn’t neglect to look forward to the slower seasons.
+Intelligent marketers will create ongoing success for their companies by planning for the slow cycles that follow these record-breaking months.
 They do this by focusing their efforts on turning these impulse, one-off buyers into loyal, lifelong customers.
-Everything from an initial email, to on-site experience, to ecommerce fulfillment, to having a robust return policy can truly make the difference.
+Everything from an initial email and on-site experience to eCommerce fulfillment and a robust return policy can make the difference.

-They’re going to recommend you.
 Finally, if your store impresses a seasonal shopper so much, they may recommend you to their friends.
-This personal recommendation is highly valuable as 92% of people trust the recommendations of their family and/or friends.
+This personal recommendation is valuable as 92% of people trust the recommendations of their family and friends.

-Here are our top 6 tips for converting seasonal shoppers into repeat customers:
+Here are our top six methods for converting seasonal buyers into repeat customers.

 Staying in touch with your customers via email can be incredibly straightforward.
 But how do you nurture this newfound relationship through a series of emails?